-Easily accessible by high-speed train, A day trip to Segovia from Madrid Segovia is one of the best day trips from Madrid, and really easy to do yourself.
+Easily accessible by high-speed train, A day trip to Segovia from Madrid Segovia is one of my favorite days out, and easy to do yourself.

 With one of the finest Roman aqueducts in Spain, imposing Cathedral, impenetrable castle and wonderful food and drink culture, there are so many things to do in a Segovia day trip, it is my favourite place to visit on a day trip from Madrid.